rfitak/Camel_Genomics/psmc.md

 mv $ID.plot.0.txt $ID.plot.txt
 ```

-PSMC plots of each individual (not displayed in the manuscript):
+PSMC plots of each individual (not displayed in the manuscript).
+Red lines are the overall PSMC demographic reconstruction, the lighter, pink lines are the 100 bootstrap replicates:
 ![psmc](./plots/psmc.png)

 _Alternatively, build a plot in R (prettier than the standard PSMC plot)_